Being found on the internet in China

 7. Baidu, Alibaba and Tencent (BAT)

-In general, the giant BAT companies' internet business profiles work like those of Google, Microsoft, Amazon, etc.
+Generally, the internet business profiles of giant BAT companies operate similarly to those of Google, Microsoft, Amazon, and others.

 The BAT companies are estimated to directly or indirectly control over 70% of the internet business and transactions in China.